Frequently Asked Questions (FAQs)

 Here are a few tips that have worked well for other companies:

-Consistency not only improves your reporting—it also helps you track meaningful progress over time.
+Metric consistency improves your reporting and helps you track meaningful progress over time.

 If you're working with a consultant who will help enter data, you can add them as a Reporter in the system.